nbn™ Fixed Wireless explained

 An nbn™ Fixed Wireless connection utilises data transmitted over radio signals to connect a premises to the nbn™ broadband access network.

 This connection is typically used in circumstances where the distance between premises can be many kilometres.
 Data travels from a transmission tower located as far as 14 kilometres, to an nbn™ outdoor antenna that has been fitted to the premises by an approved nbn™ installer.

-Fixed wireless connections also require an nbn™ network device to be installed at the point where the cable from the roof antenna enters your home.
-This device requires power to operate, and can only be installed by an approved nbn™ Installer or service provider.
+Fixed Wireless connections also require an nbn™ connection box to be installed at the point where the cable from the nbn™ outdoor antenna enters your premises.
+This device requires power to operate, and can only be installed by an approved nbn™ installer or phone and internet provider.

 The nbn™ connection box shown is designed for use inside the home and business.
 If your installation requires an external nbn™ connection box your device will differ to the one shown above.

 Before your installation appointment, you will need to think about where you want the nbn™ connection box to be installed inside your house.